micro/micro/docs/reference/README.md

 ## Server

 The micro server is a distributed systems runtime for the Cloud and beyond.
-It provides the building blocks for distributed systems development as a set of services, command line and service library.
+It provides the building blocks for distributed systems development as a set of services, command line and service framework.
 The server is much like a distributed operating system in the sense that each component runs independent of each other but work together as one system.
 This composition allows us to use a microservices architecture pattern even for the platform.